top of page

 Unless you waited until the last minute, that is.

 As customer traffic increases during the holidays, so will the cost of PPC bids—a factor that’s far from friendly for your Q4 budget.
-But you can still optimize your keyword strategy on Amazon in three easy steps:
+However, this increased traffic presents an opportunity for more sales if your strategies are properly implemented.
+You can still optimize your keyword strategy on Amazon in three easy steps:

 • Analyze the most search term reports to identify only the most high-performing and relevant keywords